holepunchto/pear-docs/reference/pear/api.md

 In Pear, `window.open` loads the URL in the **default system browser**.
 It does *not* create a new application window (use `Pear.Window` to create application windows).

-Therefore Pear's `window.open` only supports a single url argument.
+Therefore Pear's `window.open` only supports a single URL argument.
 The `target` and `windowFeatures` parameters that browsers support are discarded.

 ### Scripts and Modules